 The meat injector kit does not require a lot of maintenance.
 However, a practice that you should not overlook is cleaning.
 Most kits come with a brush that you use to clean the barrel and needles.

 Others are dishwasher-friendly, saving you time and energy.
-When picking the finest, go for one with brushes provided and can go into the dishwasher.
+When picking the finest, go for one with brushes provided that can go into the dishwasher.

 The prominent materials on the marinade injectors are plastic and stainless steel.
 They are very sturdy, an assurance of longevity.
 Build quality is a critical area to focus on when getting an injector.
 You can try feeling its structure to be sure that it is resilient and won’t break when you are using it.